 Dear Colleague Letter: Importance of Influenza Vaccination for All Health Care Personnel (HCP)

-The 2012 influenza season is approaching and influenza vaccine distribution has already begun.
+The 2013 influenza season is here and influenza vaccine distribution has begun.
 I am writing to reiterate the critical importance of influenza vaccination for all health care personnel (HCP) as the single most important tool available to prevent transmission of influenza in health care settings.
-During the 2011-2012 influenza season, the average influenza vaccination rate for HCP in hospitals in New York state was only 48 percent, and the rate for long term care facilities was only 44 percent.
-We must do better.
-The successful implementation of strategies to increase vaccination among HCP is dependent on clear organizational leadership and administrative policies to promote and facilitate adherence to vaccination recommendations among patients, visitors, and HCP.
+During the 2012-2013 influenza season, the average influenza vaccination rate for HCP in hospitals in New York State was only 60 percent, and the rate for long term care facilities was only 48 percent.
+We can and must do better.

-To assist you in your efforts, a tool kit for influenza vaccination programs in health care facilities is available on the Department website at: www.health.ny.gov/prevention/immunization/toolkits/.
-The Department will again this year conduct a survey of selected health care facilities later in the influenza season to determine the extent to which your efforts have resulted in HCP immunization during the 2012-2013 influenza season.
+To assist you in your efforts, a tool kit for influenza vaccination programs in health care facilities is available on the New York State Department of Health (Department) website at: www.health.ny.gov/prevention/immunization/toolkits/.

 - reinforcement of respiratory hygiene and cough etiquette;